Malcolm Kenyatta

-Malcolm Kenyatta (born July 30, 1990) is an American politician from the North Philadelphia neighborhood of Philadelphia, Pennsylvania.
-A member of the Democratic Party, he serves as the Pennsylvania state representative for the 181st district.
-He was the Democratic nominee for Pennsylvania Auditor General in the 2024 election, and in February 2025 was elected vice chair of the Democratic National Committee.
-In June of the same year, he along with vice chair David Hogg were removed from their positions pending a new election, which he won uncontested.
+Malcolm Kenyatta (born July 30, 1990) is an American politician serving in the Pennsylvania House of Representatives, representing the 181st district since 2019.
+A member of the Democratic Party, he is from the North Philadelphia neighborhood of Philadelphia, Pennsylvania.

+Kenyatta was the Democratic nominee for Pennsylvania Auditor General in 2024, losing to incumbent Republican Timothy DeFoor.

+In 2025, he was elected vice chair of the Democratic National Committee.
+In June of the same year, he along with vice chair David Hogg were removed from their positions pending a new election, which Kenyatta won uncontested.

 Early life and education

 Kenyatta was born to Kelly Kenyatta and Malcolm J. Kenyatta, at Temple University Hospital in North Central Philadelphia.
 He has three adopted siblings.
 Kenyatta is the grandson of the civil rights activist Muhammad I. Kenyatta.

 Kenyatta earned a Bachelor of Arts degree in strategic communication from Temple University and a Master of Science in public communication from Drexel University.
 During college, Kenyatta organized student protests against proposed education budget cuts by then-Governor Tom Corbett.

 During college, Kenyatta was also an avid poet and performer.
 In 2008, with the help of theater professor Kimmika Williams-Witherspoon, he founded the award-winning poetry collective Babel, which has twice won the College Unions Poetry Slam Invitational.

 Kenyatta completed a Harvard Kennedy School of Government three-week executive education program, Senior Executives in State and Local Government, as a David Bohnett Fellow in 2019.